odeysseuss/numen/docs/matrix/04-MatrixMultiplication.md

 - ***Parameters***
     - `mat1`: First Matrix Operand
     - `mat2`: Second Matrix Operand
-    - `mOut`: Output Matrix
+    - `mOut`: A new matrix that is the result of Matrix-Matrix Multiplication

 - ***Return Value***
-    - *A new matrix that is the result of Matrix-Matrix Multiplication*
+    - `int`: Error code

 - ***Example***
 ```c